Embarrassing name and all, today’s classic cocktail is the Monkey Gland.

 Oh, well.
 It’s just a cocktail, might as well have some fun…

-After all, McElhone’s Monkey Gland is a delicious classic, built on the “daisy” model, complex in both flavor and aroma.
-Despite its lurid name, it is really a relatively light gin-and-orange cocktail.
+After all, McElhone’s Monkey Gland is a delicious classic, built on the “daisy” model—spirits, citrus, and fruit syrup or liqueur—complex in both flavor and aroma.
+Despite its lurid name, the Monkey Gland is really a relatively light gin-and-orange cocktail.
 Absinthe is its one notable feature; it dominates the nose, and can easily dominate the palate, too.

 The Monkey Gland Cocktail